Introduction

 Weaknesses:

 • Higher cost.
-Team overhead, processes, and support infrastructure cost more.
-Typical: $5,000–$50,000+ depending on scope.
+Team overhead, processes, and support infrastructure all cost more.
+The price reflects the layers, not always the work.

 • Potential for bloat.
 Some agencies add unnecessary complexity to justify higher fees.
 Look for fixed-scope pricing, not open-ended hourly billing.